Rotating ring-disk electrode

-A rotating ring-disk electrode (RRDE) is a double working electrode used in hydrodynamic voltammetry, very similar to a rotating disk electrode (RDE).
+In analytical chemistry, a rotating ring-disk electrode (RRDE) is a double working electrode used in hydrodynamic voltammetry, very similar to a rotating disk electrode (RDE).
 The electrode rotates during experiments inducing a flux of analyte to the electrode.
 This system used in electrochemical studies when investigating reaction mechanisms related to redox chemistry and other chemical phenomena.

 Structure

 The difference between a rotating ring-disk electrode and a rotating disk electrode is the addition of a second working electrode in the form of a ring around the central disk of the first working electrode.
 To operate such an electrode, it is necessary to use a potentiostat, such as a bipotentiostat, capable of controlling a four-electrode system.
 The two electrodes are separated by a non-conductive barrier and connected to the potentiostat through different leads.
 This rotating hydrodynamic electrode motif can be extended to rotating double-ring electrodes, rotating double-ring-disk electrodes, and even more esoteric constructions, as suited to the experiment.